sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 ...Uh oh.

-Mu struggled to sit up, nearly blacking right back out from the sudden exertion.
+Mu struggled to sit up, and promptly blacked right back out from the sudden exertion.

+...

+When she awoke again, it was still night, and the fire now cast shadows of a second person in her cave.
+This time she turned herself over to see who it was.

 "Hey.
 Relax.
 You've been through a lot."